Your FAQs about the NJEA Convention answered

 I did not receive my membership card.
 How do I gain admission?

-There will be a location available at registration for members to verify their membership.
+There will be a location available on the second floor for members to verify their membership.
 Bring photo identification.
 You can also access an image of your membership card on your phone.
 Visit njea.org.
 After you log in, tap “Menu,” then tap “My NJEA.”
 (To log in, use your PIN or the email address you have registered with NJEA as your PIN.
-Your password is the last four digits of your Social Security number unless you’ve changed
+Your password is the last four digits of your Social Security number unless you’ve changed your password.)

 Do I need to register for in-person workshops?

-There is no preregistration to enroll for in-person workshops.
+There is no preregistration required to enroll for in-person workshops.
 Arrive at your preferred workshop as early as possible to ensure your seat.
-You may wish to select a second-choice workshop if the room for your first choice reaches capacity before your arrival
+You may wish to select a second-choice workshop if the room for your first choice reaches capacity before your arrival.

 Virtual workshops